Controlling Door and Window Framing

 To manually edit door and window framing

-Once automatic wall framing has been generated, you can easily edit these framing members if needed.
+Once wall framing has been generated, you can easily edit these framing members, if needed.
 Plates, sills, headers, trimmers and cripples can be selected in 3D views, cross section/elevation views, and in Wall Details, while studs can be selected and edited in any view.
 Please see the "Manually Editing Wall Framing" and "General Framing Guidelines" articles in the Related Articles section to learn more.